RaphaelT1010/Embedded-Minigames/README.md

 ### 4. Usage
 - The device is portable and requires only a USB power source.
 - However, the breadboard and proper hardware peripherals must be wired properly.
-(A bill of materials is listed on project website)
+(Full list above and bill of materials is listed on project website)
 - To restart, users must either recompile the program or replug the device after completion.

 ---